How to integrate SAS Flex with Google Docs

 With all of your integration settings complete, you'll need to add the integration into your SAS script.

-2. From the Google Docs Integration dropdown, select the configuration you'd like to integrate.
+Google Docs Integration dropdown, select the configuration you'd like to integrate.

 If you were simply editing a script block that was already added to a script, you’re all set!
 If not, you’ll need to create the rest of your script blocks (if applicable), your script sections, and your script.
 Check out these articles for instructions: